khanjanshah2006/Snake-Game/README.md

 - Gameplay Controls
 - How To Play
 - Data Structure Analysis
-- Important Data Structures
+- Object Oriented Structure
 - Key Member Functions
-- Controls
 - Difficulty Levels
 - Code Structure
+- Prerequisites
 - License
-- Contact
-- Contributing

-## 📝 Project Description
+## Project Description

 This project implements the classic *Snake Game* using C++ with a linked list-based approach.
 It showcases essential Object-Oriented Programming (OOP) concepts.

 Players control a snake on a 2D grid, eating food (F) that appears randomly while avoiding collisions with the walls and the snake's body.

-## 🛠 Key Features
+## Key Features

 1. *Interactive Gameplay:* Control the snake using keyboard keys (W, A, S, D).
 2. *Dynamic Snake Growth:* Eating food increases the snake's length.